territorytools/territorytools/README.md

 After running this command (Ctrl+Shift+P):: "Docker: Add Docker Files to Worksapce"

 Run this command (Ctrl+Shift+P): ".NET: Generate Assets for Build and Debug"

+### Deprecated
+- **PowerShell Module** Mostly the same tools as the Alba Sync Tool but including address parsing and normalizing tools.